What is a Service?

 Restrictions within Log Views can easily be enforced if the Service also is properly configured.

 - SVC001 - Receive Invoices from Customer A

 - SVC001 - Send monthly salary to the bank

-TIP: Having a unique identifier part l ike SVC001 in this example makes it possible to filter large amounts of Services making administration simpler
+TIP: Having a unique identifier part like SVC001 in this example makes it possible to filter a large number of Services, making the administration much simpler

 With this naming convention, the notion of Services will be easier to understand and follow.
 There are actually many information elements in the examples.
 Obviously, messages are being transported on a physical medium, this is the Endpoints.
 The 'Invoice' and 'Salary' are the Message Types.
 The direction is also provided in the examples.
 The Monitoring Agent Configuration or destination was also mentioned; 'Customer A' and 'Bank' is the System.